-Credit card data is one of the most crucial pieces of information used for fraud.
+Credit card number and data is one of the most crucial pieces of information used for fraud.
 Generated or stolen credit card numbers are sometimes enough to perform fraudulent transactions.
 Storing cardholder data internally creates additional risks of data leaks and internal frauds.

 To spare the resources required to process credit card holder data internally, outsource to a third-party company.

 The most convenient way?
 Choose an integration that redirects to your chosen third-party Payment Service Provider’s (PSP) paywall or an iframe HTML element from the PSP.
 By doing that, the ecommerce store doesn’t process any credit card holder’s data, meaning Payment Card Industry (PCI) requirements are minimized.

 The best Payment Service Providers maintain a “referral list”.
 As well as highlighting fraudulent users, it also contains data on “friendly fraud” – customers performing fraudulent chargebacks after receiving goods purchased from an online shop.
 Ecommerce owners should utilize the list to reject transactions before payment is made.

 These guidelines outline processes to verify the identity, suitability, and risks involved with a customer.
 Detecting anomalies in clients’ behavior requires knowledge about historical transactions.
 That history is especially helpful when manual decisions about rejecting a transaction are required.
 It’s important to connect actions in online shopping to individuals, even when names aren’t known.

 Connecting actions is easier to achieve when customers identify themselves by creating accounts and subsequently sign in, instead of buying as guests.
 The user experience must be designed to encourage that.

 It’s worth keeping in mind that new customers, or those without a known shopping history, are riskier than returning clients.